COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 • Quercetin (with or without Bromelain) - if taken 30 minutes before meals can stabilize mast cells in the gastrointestinal tract, so that eating itself isn’t leading to a level of mast cell activation.

-• CBD oil - has been shown to help with depression, sleep, anxiety and pain, likely in part because of it’s mast stabilizing effects.
+• CBD oil - has been shown to help with depression, sleep, anxiety and pain, likely in part because of its mast stabilizing effects.

 • Others